” I’ve had these beliefs – beliefs that I was holding onto for years that only made my depression worse”

-But no matter how many times it tries to conquer every bit of life left in me, I keep this little bit of hope; hope enough to get me through another day.
+But no matter how many times it tries to conquer every bit of life left in me, I keep this little bit of hope – hope enough to get me through another day.

-And going through this cycle every single day has made me realize that I had these beliefs – beliefs that I have held onto for years that was not only stopping me from being happy but was also contributing in making my depression worst.
+And going through this cycle every single day has made me realize that I had these beliefs – beliefs that I have held onto for years that was not only stopping me from being happy but was also contributing in making my depression worse.